kiruanime2003/Terms-conditions-summarizer/README.md

 # Terms and conditions summarizer

-It will segregate into warnings and benefits.
+Categorizes into benefits and warnings.